 Order of the Holy Eye

-A moderate Order made up of Seers and their Templar protectors.
-Candidates for Ill'haress are chosen from this order.
+A moderate Order made up of female Seers and their Templar protectors.
+Candidates for clan Ill'haress are chosen from this order.

-- Funsize (she has to be this when standing if she is even smaller than most of the already standardly small drowussu)
+- Funsize: She has to be this when standing if she is even smaller than most of the already normally small drowussu.

 - Gray Eyes